ChamudiniWM/Digitalized-Water-Meter/README.md

 # Digitalized-Water-Meter
-*By WM Chamudini, DJN Dissanayaka, ML Yushri Ahmed (November 2023)*
+*By WM Chamudini, DJN Dissanayaka, ML Yushri Ahamed (November 2023)*

 A Digitalized Water Meter project uses sensors and microcontrollers to track water usage in real time, sending data to a server or cloud platform for monitoring via a web or mobile dashboard.
 It helps with conservation, and usage analysis.